ctcaulfield/Interactive-Lab-Hub/labs/lab1/README.md

 Forgive me, I am very color blind, but I believe the colors are: Red, Red, Black, Black, Brown

 **b.
 What do you have to do to light your LED?**
-To light my LED I needed to create a circuit similar to shown in: https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/blob/docs/button_led_resistor_diagram.png.
+To light my LED I needed to create a circuit similar to shown: [here]https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/blob/docs/button_led_resistor_diagram.png.
 Connecting a button is the trigger point for the LED to light up.

 ## Part C. Blink a LED using Arduino